Superannuation, Age Pension and income tax rules for 2020-21

 Happy new (financial) year!

-In this special edition we’ve updated all SuperGuide articles that cover the key rules, regulations, rates and thresholds for the 2019-20 financial year, and highlighted some of the key changes that come into place from 1 July 2019.
+In this special edition we’ve updated all SuperGuide articles covering the key rules, regulations, rates and thresholds for the 2020-21 financial year.
+We also highlight some of the key changes that take place from 1 July 2020.

-- AGE PENSION: The assets and income test and deeming rate thresholds all increase on 1 July 2019, which means that more Australians can receive a full or a higher part Age Pension.
-The work bonus also increases from $250 to $300 per fortnight, and the Age Pension age increases to 66.
+- AGE PENSION: The assets and income tests thresholds all increase on 1 July 2020, which means that more Australians can receive a full or a higher part Age Pension.

-- INCOME TAX: Learn about the legislated income tax rates for 2019-2020, including the low income tax offset (LITO), the low and middle income tax offset (LMITO) and the senior Australians and Pensioners Tax Offset (SAPTO).
-Note that there were also income tax cuts announced in the 2019 Federal Budget, but those have not yet passed into law.
+- INCOME TAX: Learn about the income tax rates for 2020-21, including the Low Income Tax Offset (LITO), the Low and Middle Income Tax Offset (LMITO) and the Senior Australians and Pensioners Tax Offset (SAPTO).

 Navigating your way around the constant rule changes in the super system is tricky, so here’s our annual list of the modifications you need to know about.